kholia/OSX-KVM/README-NoUI.md

 ## Additional Notes

+When you use the VSCode Remote SSH extension, you will disconnect from the VM as soon as the VM enters sleep mode.
+To prevent this, you can enable automatic login and disable lock screen in the macOS settings.
+This way, the user will be logged in automatically when the VM starts and won't enter sleep mode.

 I personally use Nix flakes to manage the environment, so I can install all the required tools with `nix develop` and run the scripts from there.
 (The Nix package manager does not support XCode, so you need to install it manually first.)

 Additionally, I use GitHub to store my credentials, which allows me to just copy the `.gitconfig` and `.git-credentials` to the user home directory on the VM.